Dr Guthrie's List D Schools, Edinburgh.

 My hand was black, my arm was black up to the elbow.

-The night watchman left his job after that night
+The night watchman left his job after that night.

-and I never saw him again.
+And I never saw him again.

 The night watchman was a decent and ordinary man compared to most of the other staff.